YOLOX vs. YOLOv8: A Technical Comparison

 Ideal Use Cases

-Ultralytics YOLOv8: Versatile and User-Friendly Detection
+Ultralytics YOLOv8: State-of-the-Art Versatility and Performance

 - Authors: Glenn Jocher, Ayush Chaurasia, and Jing Qiu